 From the top menu bar of the Agent, click on the windows/grid icon on the right.
 Then click on Help Center.

 At the bottom of the page, in the Languages section, select the same set of languages as before.

 Hit Update at the top of the page to save your settings.

 Now that you’ve set up a project and enabled multilingual support in your Help Center, you’re ready to start using Transifex Sync!

 Navigate back to your Zendesk Agent and click the Tx icon in the sidebar to enter Transifex Sync.
-There, you’ll see content from your articles, sections, and categories separated into three tabs.
+There, you’ll see content from your articles, sections, categories, and dynamic content separated into individual tabs.